Choosing a secure payment gateway

 You can simply link your business account to a payment gateway such as PayPal to handle your online transactions.
 Take advantage of PayPal’s role as a global Payment Service Provider (PSP), which offers your enterprise and customers much more value across different regions.

-PayPal Commerce Platform, for example, delivers a wide array of payment options, customisable invoices, easy-to-use tools as well as fraud and seller protection.
+PayPal Complete Payments, for example, delivers a wide array of payment options, customisable invoices, easy-to-use tools as well as fraud and seller protection.
 In addition, PayPal makes it more convenient for you to disburse funds in multiple currencies in most countries around the world.
 Plus, PayPal’s banking processes also lets you know when those funds have been delivered.

 Paypal complies with the Payment Card Industry (PCI)’s most rigorous level of security requirements for online financial transactions, offering reassurance to both buyers and sellers.
 In addition to safeguarding the payments you receive, it also offers a number of features to simplify your online business transactions and filing systems with features including: